szabgab/slides/osdc/introduction.md

 {id: version-control}

 * Why use version control?
+* Version 1, 2, 3 of some document
+* Version by date

+* Collaboration
+* Two people cannot edit the same file at the same time
+* Who changed what, when and why?

+## Version Control in Wikipedia
+{id: version-control-in-wikipedia}

 * Wikipedia and the verion control there.
 Recommended to watch:

 * [How to edit wikipedia](https://code-maven.com/edit-wikipedia)